 Statement on Ethics & Publication Malpractice Statement

-Linguistics and Culture Review (LingCuRe) is a double-blind, peer-reviewed journal that is published annually, in online version as an open-access publication by the American Linguist Association (ALA) based in New York, United States.
+Linguistics and Culture Review (LingCuRe) is a double-blind, peer-reviewed journal that is published annually, in online version as an open-access publication by the American Linguist Association (ALA) based in New York, United States and the publisher adopted the Committee on Publication Ethics (COPE).
 It strives to cover a wide range of aspects relating to linguistics and culture from historical as well as contemporary perspectives.
 Articles considered for publication have to be submitted in English.

 We are confident that unambiguous and consistent guidelines for editors, reviewers, and authors enhance the quality of published research as well as ensure a fair and accurate reviewing and publishing process.
 Compliance with the following responsibilities is mandatory: